The Pacific Northwest/Northern Cities (PN/NC) Corpus

 A script designed to extract vowel formants, duration, timestamps, and other information from P2FA-generated TextGrids.

 Arpabet Hand-Corrector (John Riebold)

 Forced-aligned TextGrids must be hand-corrected before any automated measurement can be done.
 This script is designed to speed up the process and be customized to fit the needs of the analyst.

 Get duration, pitch, formants

 This script cycles through a directory of sound files and matching text grids and extracts the duration and midpoint f0, F1, and F2 of every TextGrid interval that has a label, and writes it all to a tab-delimited file.
 It is a modification of one of Mietta Lennes's scripts.

 More coming soon.
-If you don't see a script here that will meet your needs, check Mietta Lennes's page, the UCLA Praat scripts page, Hugo Quené's page, or the praat-tools codebase maintained by the Speech Prosody Studies Group.
+If you don't see a script here that will meet your needs, check the UW Sociolinguistics Lab scripts page, Mietta Lennes's page, the UCLA Praat scripts page, Hugo Quené's page, or the praat-tools codebase maintained by the Speech Prosody Studies Group.